gephi/gephi-documentation/gephi-desktop/docs/Plugins/Import.md

 Create a new `ImporterUI` class, for instance *MyImporterUI* that implements [`ImporterUI`](https://javadoc.io/doc/org.gephi/gephi/latest/org/gephi/io/importer/spi/ImporterUI.html).

-Your UI class is responsible of providing the JPanel associated to your importer and set settings value to your *MyImporter* instance.
+Your UI class is responsible for providing the JPanel associated to your importer and set settings value to your *MyImporter* instance.
 The system will ask for a JPanel, show a setting dialog and then call `unsetup()`.
 If users validate the settings panel by hitting OK, the `unsetup()` method is called with update set as true and ask the UI to write the setting values.
 The sample below will help you:

 ```java